davidjb/jcu.me-user-doc/source/getting-a-profile.rst

 * Is not a casual staff member;
 * Holds a position that is classified as academic (AC) or research (RS), except general research staff (award type of RESG); and
-* Has at least one visible publication in the JCU publication repository, `ResearchOnline@JCU`_.
+* Has at least one visible (non-thesis) publication in the JCU publication repository, `ResearchOnline@JCU`_.

+  * *Note: A thesis is unpublished work and will not be included in the set of publications shown.

 If you need to deposit publications into `ResearchOnline@JCU`_, you, or someone on your behalf, can do so online.